 Word Roots series

 Review lessons also have four parts: matching word parts to their definitions, matching words and definitions, unscrambling vocabulary words to write the correct word with each definition, and selecting the correct word (from three options) to complete a sentence.
-Since students work with twice as many words in review lesson activities, they are not required to write complete sentences for the reviews.
+Since students work with twice as many words in review lesson activities, they are not required to write complete sentences for all the words.

-For both lesson and reviews, students work with the same definitions and word parts repeatedly.
+For both lessons and reviews, students work with the same definitions and word parts repeatedly.
 Constructing their own sentences is the most challenging activity in terms of critical thinking.
-The unscrambling activity in the reviews will probably be challenging—maybe frustratingly so for some students, but students can flip back to previous lessons to figure out what word they are looking for then look for an assemblage of letters that makes that word.
+The unscrambling activity in the reviews will probably be challenging—maybe frustratingly so for some students, but students can flip back to previous lessons to figure out what word they are looking for, then look for an assemblage of letters that makes that word.

 Pricing Information